Redouane Barkaoui

-Redouane Barkaoui (born April 4, 1979) is a former Moroccan footballer.
+Redouane Barkaoui (born 4 April 1979) is a Moroccan former footballer who plays as a striker.

 Club career

 Pelita Jaya

 Pelita Jaya are delighted to welcome Redouane Barkaoui to the Club where he will help them to challenge for the remainder of the 2009/10 season.
 Redouane Barkaoui helped Pelita Jaya defend in the Indonesian Super League after win play-off position.

 Persela Lamongan

 On 5 September 2010, Redouane Barkaoui signed a year contract with Indonesian Super League club Persela.

 Widad Fes

 Redouane officially joined the Botola League, signing contract with the club Widad Fes.